Try FlashBoot for 99% Bootability!

 For copyright reasons, the Easy2Boot download does not contain the Microsoft file 'bootmgr'.

-If you used the MAKE_E2B_USB_DRIVE.cmd or UPDATE_E2B_DRIVE.cmd to make or update an E2B USB drive on a Windows 7/8/10 system, then this file may have been copied from your C: drive for you.
-However, if you used some other method to prepare a E2B USB drive or used a Windows XP system, then the bootmgr file will not have been copied to the E2B drive.
+If you used the MAKE_E2B_USB_DRIVE.cmd or UPDATE_E2B_DRIVE.cmd to make or update an E2B USB drive on a Windows 8/10 system, then this file may have been copied from your C: drive for you, if it was the correct version.

 I added some .ISO or .imgPTN files but they are not detected by E2B and do not appear in the E2B menus - why?